The JISEA Catalyzers

 Launched in early 2021, the JISEA Catalyzers initiative brings together thought leaders from JISEA, the National Renewable Energy Laboratory, partner universities, and industry to elevate, broaden, and deepen research capabilities to address emerging challenges in the clean energy transition.

-The JISEA Catalyzers will leverage energy analysis, projects, data, and tools within specific research areas, each led by a principal investigator.
-Each catalyzer will be incubated for 1–2 years before being launched into a new NREL-led program.
+The JISEA Catalyzers leverage energy analysis, projects, data, and tools within specific research areas, each led by a principal investigator.
+Each catalyzer is incubated for 1–2 years.

 Climate and air quality challenges are driving global transitions in power, transportation, industry, buildings, and product design.
 Clean energy technologies will be affected by a changing atmosphere while also impacting atmospheric systems in ways that go beyond reduced CO2 emissions.

-The Energy and Atmospheric Systems Catalyzer will explore the multidirectional relationships across climate, air quality, and energy systems.
+The Energy and Atmospheric Systems Catalyzer is exploring the multidirectional relationships across climate, air quality, and energy systems.

 Scaling clean energy integration, electrifying economies, and transforming energy systems will have major impacts on land use, economies, people, and the environment.
 All of these changes will occur in communities.

-The Sustainable Communities Catalyzer will advance understanding of these social, economic, and environmental impacts and map pathways for sustainable transitions at the community level, focusing on rural and disadvantaged communities.
+The Sustainable Communities Catalyzer advanced understanding of these social, economic, and environmental impacts and map pathways for sustainable transitions at the community level, focusing on rural and disadvantaged communities.

 Help Catalyze Innovation